S-Lowes/Code-Institute-MS3/README.md

 ### Design

 - Colour Scheme
     - I decided to take inspiration from 'Narutomaki' which is a topping used on ramen.
 This led me towards a pink and white color scheme.
-I opted to also use a blue as it was one of the triadic colours from the pink I had sampled.
+I opted also to use a blue as it was one of the triadic colours from the pink I had sampled.
 - Typography
     - I used Ubuntu and Fira Sans.
 These were chosen due to their softness which complimented the logo.
 - Imagery
     - In keeping with the Narutomaki theme I used this in the logo and some icons.
 The images present on the website are those provided only by the users.
 - Wireframes
     - I created wireframes for the basic ideas.
-In the overall structure of the website persists from the wireframes to the complete project.
+The overall structure of the website persists from the wireframes to the complete project.
 However many of the pages now only vaguely resemble the final product.
         - [Homepage](documentation/wireframes/wf_home.png)
         - [My Recipes](documentation/wireframes/wf_myrecipes.png)
         - [Create Recipe](documentation/wireframes/wf_create.png)